blu/hello-mir-gles2/README.md

 ##what about Wayland and Weston, they can be used to draw EGL without X11 too?

-Unfortunately simple Wayland / Weston demo programs are unbuildable on standard Ubuntu 14.04 as of writing (mid 2014) due to a breakage in backwards compatability requiring libwayland to be rebuilt from source from the github 'master' version.
+This is possible, but I gave up trying after having some problems trying to build the Weston examples without building all of Weston.. and then failing to build all of Weston due to the following breakage of backwards
+compatability:

 https://www.mail-archive.com/wayland-devel@lists.freedesktop.org/msg14995.html

-This is a bit of a challenge on Ubuntu because removing the wayland package will remove a whole lot of other stuff too.

-It is entirely possible to do it, if you mess around with git and keep the wayland you build separate from the wayland that comes standard with ubuntu, but.. i will leave that for someone else to do.
+It can be done, i will leave it for another time, or for another person to do.

 ##see also